Hail to the Thief: Music

 Hail to the Thief incorporates alternative rock, art rock, experimental rock and electronic rock.
 It features more conventional rock instrumentation and less digital manipulation than Radiohead's previous albums Kid A and Amnesiac, with prominent use of live drums, guitar and piano, and Yorke's voice is less manipulated with effects.
 The Spin critic Will Hermes found that Hail to the Thief "seesaws between the chill of sequencers and the warmth of fingers on strings and keys".
 Rolling Stone said Hail to the Thief was "more tuneful and song-focused".
 Several tracks use the "Pixies-like" quiet-to-loud building of tension Radiohead had employed on previous albums.

 Though Yorke described Hail to the Thief as "very acoustic", he denied that it was a "guitar record".
 It retains electronic elements such as synthesisers, drum machines and sampling.
 Selway said the combination of rock and electronic music covered "the two hemispheres of the Radiohead brain".
 Radiohead saw Hail to the Thief as a "sparkly, shiny pop record.
 Clear and pretty."
 O'Brien felt it captured a new "swaggering" sound, with "space and sunshine and energy".
 He said it was "less cerebral and more physical", with more of the "punky adolescent energy" of their second record, The Bends (1995).
-In 2025, Rolling Stone described Hail to the Thief as Radiohead's "most punk album", with a "linear hard-rocking momentum unlike anything else in their catalog".
+In 2025, Rolling Stone described Hail to the Thief as Radiohead's "most punk album", with a "linear hard-rocking momentum unlike anything else in their catalogue".
 It is Radiohead's longest album.

 Jonny Greenwood used the ondes Martenot, an early electronic instrument, on several tracks.

-The opening track, "2 + 2 = 5", is a rock song that builds to a loud climax.
+The opening track, "2 + 2 = 5", begins with a sequenced drum pattern and a guitar arpeggio in ^{7}_{8} and builds to a loud climax.
 "Sit Down.
 Stand Up", an electronic song, was influenced by the jazz musician Charles Mingus.
 "Sail to the Moon" is a lullaby-like piano ballad with shifting time signatures.
 The lyrics allude to the Biblical story of Noah's Ark, and was written "in five minutes" for Yorke's infant son, Noah.
 "Backdrifts" is an electronic song about "the slide backwards that's happening everywhere you look".